Sociobiology

-Sociobiology is a field of biology that aims to examine and explain social behavior in terms of evolution.
+Sociobiology is a field of biology that aims to explain social behavior in terms of evolution.
 It draws from disciplines including psychology, ethology, anthropology, evolution, zoology, archaeology, and population genetics.
 Within the study of human societies, sociobiology is closely allied to evolutionary anthropology, human behavioral ecology, evolutionary psychology, and sociology.

 Sociobiology investigates social behaviors such as mating patterns, territorial fights, pack hunting, and the hive society of social insects.
 It argues that just as selection pressure led to animals evolving useful ways of interacting with the natural environment, so also it led to the genetic evolution of advantageous social behavior.